Whisker fatigue often gets brushed off as a quirky internet concept, but it ties directly to how a cat’s sensory system works.

 Interestingly, not all cats develop whisker fatigue, even when using the same type of bowls.
 Some felines seem more sensitive to whisker stimulation than others, possibly due to individual differences in nerve sensitivity or stress tolerance.
 Age, health status, and even personality traits might play roles in determining which cats are more susceptible to this condition.

-Recognizing the Signs of Whisker Fatigue
+Signs of Whisker Fatigue

 The most common indicator is reluctance to eat or drink from regular bowls, despite showing obvious hunger or thirst.
 Your cat might approach their food dish eagerly but then hesitate, pace around it, or only eat the food pieces they can reach without their whiskers touching the bowl sides.
 Some cats develop creative workarounds, using their paws to scoop food out of the bowl or tilting their heads at unusual angles while eating.